floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Techniques using design documents either use a domain-driven approach, or a data-driven approach.
 Domain-driven approaches use domain-specific knowledge to identify microservice candidates, while data-driven approaches use knowledge about data storage and data flow to identify microservice candidates.

-#cite(<migrating_legacy_software>, form: "prose") suggest three decomposition methods depending on the requirements of the business: (1) code based, (2) business domain based, and (3) data storage based.
+#cite(<migrating_legacy_software>, form: "prose") enumerate three decomposition methods depending on the requirements of the business: (1) code based, (2) business domain based, and (3) data storage based.

-// TODO: explain codebase
+The authors suggest a code based approach as suitable for automatic decomposition of monoliths.

+A third category of #acr("SDLC") artifacts is the executable codebase of the software system.
+(Static) analysis on the source code of the application can be used to identify microservice candidates.
+Furthermore, also indirect information, such as revision history, can be used to complement the decomposition approach.

+For example, #cite(<multiobjective_optimization_decomposition>, form: "prose") consider object-oriented classes as units of business capability.

 // TODO: log data

 === Algorithm